 Sterilizing Instruments: One of the first tasks in preparing the treatment room is sterilizing dental instruments.
 This process is critical in preventing infections and ensuring patient safety.
 Dental assistants must follow strict protocols to ensure that all instruments are properly cleaned and sterilized before each use.

-Setting Up Equipment: Beyond sterilizing instruments, dental assistants have also the task to set up and check equipment.
+Setting Up Equipment: Beyond sterilizing instruments, dental assistants have also the task of setting up and checking equipment.
 This includes making sure all necessary tools are available and in working order, creating a sterile workspace, and ensuring that the treatment room meets all safety standards.
 Proper preparation helps prevent delays and allows the dentist to focus on patient care.

 3. Assisting During Dental Procedures: The Dentist’s Right Hand